-- 3. At minimums, the MINS box and entered minimums turn amber and flash, the SELECTOR Alert turns amber, the SELECTOR "zeros" itself, and the DA/MDA button returns to the unarmed state. - 4.
+- 6. At minimums, the SELECTOR Alert turns amber and flashes "MINIMUMS, "zeros" itself, and the DA/MDA button returns to the unarmed state. - 7.
 If a missed approach is executed, set the missed approach altitude in the SELECTOR.
 Repeat the steps above to set the minimums for the next approach.